mehul0810/wp-distraction-free-view/readme.txt

 = 1.5.0: 10th March 2020 =
 - Improvement: Refactor code to use PHP namespaces
 - Fix: Resolve issues related to assets not loading
+- Feature: Add settings and support links on plugins list

 = 1.4.5: 26th November 2019 =
 - Ensure that "Read Mode" button text can be changed from settings